Extracting Transport Properties of Quark-Gluon Plasma from the Heavy-Quark Potential With Neural Networks in a Holographic Model: Transport properties of QGP

 where $r_s$ satisfies $f(r_s)-v^2=0$.
 In this context, we first need to solve Eq. (\ref{eq5}) numerically to obtain \(r\), and subsequently employ Eq. (\ref{eq19}) to compute the drag force.
 In Fig. \ref{5}, we show the variation of drag force with temperature at vanishing chemical potential.
 As can be seen from the figure, the drag force increases significantly with increasing temperature.

-According to Eq. (\ref{eq21}) an be deduced that the energy loss is equal to the drag force, which allows us to plot the relationship between energy loss and momentum in different systems.
+According to Eq. (\ref{eq21}) can be deduced that the energy loss is equal to the drag force, which allows us to plot the relationship between energy loss and momentum in different systems.
 We have

 Fig. \ref{6} illustrates the energy loss of bottom quark (\(m_b=4.7\) GeV) and charm quark (\(m_c=1.3\) GeV) at vanishing chemical potential.
 From Fig. \ref{6}, it is clear that the energy loss increases with momentum.
 In addition, higher temperatures lead to an increase in energy loss.
 The qualitative results are similar to Refs. \cite{Guo:2024mgh,Du:2024riq,Chen:2024epd}.